AMSteffensen/amsteffensen/README.md

 ### Expenses tracking tool

 - Description: An interactive data admin tool using Python's Matplotlib library to analyze and visualize Billing data from various stripe expenses, and build reports for the business in PDF format.
+The tool was a part of the internal systems, and i can only show a part of it.
 - Repository: ([Billing tool](https://github.com/AMSteffensen/python-datascience))

 ## Contributions